ChrissaLP/real-estate-database/docs/documentation.md

 Further information on each table is included below.

-1. PROPERTY
+**1. PROPERTY**

-The PROPERTY table stores important information about each property:
+-The PROPERTY table stores important information about each property:

 - MLS_NUM (VARCHAR(10)):	The MLS (multiple listing service) number for the property, serves as the primary key for the table.
 Real estate properties are tracked by MLS number, which is generally 7-10 digits.
 - LISTED_PRICE (DECIMAL(6,0)): The listed sale price for the property.
 - ASSESSMENT (DECIMAL(6,0)): The most recent tax assessment of the property value.